 From the plant breeding standpoint, seed-producing crop plants may be grouped into the following methods of pollination that they usually perform (Poehlman 1977):

 Normally self-pollinated crops are those which pollinate mostly through self-pollination or selfing while normally cross-pollinated crops, as the term also implies, are those in which their most dominant mode of pollen transfer is by cross-pollination.
-In both crop classifications, however, the descriptive words “self-pollinated” and “cross-pollinated” do not necessarily mean that there is exclusive occurence of the mode of pollination in any crop.
+In both crop classifications, however, the descriptive words “self-pollinated” and “cross-pollinated” do not necessarily mean that there is an exclusive occurrence of the mode of pollination in any crop.

 1. crop variety or strain,